articleIcon-icon

 A PEO can compliantly navigate complex Illinois regulations on behalf of your organization to manage your workers’ compensation insurance, wages, overtime payments, and more.
 Visit the Illinois Department of Labor website for further guidance on Illinois’ wage, overtime, and insurance requirements.

-Choosing the right PEO for your organization
+Choosing the right PEO for your organization in Illinois

 1. Define your business needs and goals

 Begin by conducting a thorough analysis of your current and projected HR-related expenditures, identifying areas where a PEO could offer savings or efficiencies.
-This includes understanding your needs for payroll management, benefits administration, HR compliance, workers’ compensation, and risk management, as well as considering how these services can scale with your company’s growth.
+This includes understanding your needs for US payroll management, benefits administration, HR compliance, workers’ compensation, and risk management, as well as considering how these services can scale with your company’s growth.

 2. Research PEOs with Illinois expertise